jgpreetham/example-microservice/README.md

 1. A simple micro service with REST API’s to perform CRUD operation on user details using In-memory database i.e h2
-Note :  Insert 2 users in h2 db during the start-up to perform the above operations

 2. Validation of the incoming request to validate the user id is only numeric.